Our vision

 Initiatives of Human Rights Due Diligence

-Since 2022, the Morinaga Milk Group has been conducting human rights due diligence activities to identify the risks of human rights violations associated with business activities and take preventive and mitigating measures in order to advance the initiatives for respecting human rights stipulated in the Morinaga Milk Group Human Rights Policy.
-From April to June 2022, with the cooperation of external experts, we identified human rights risks throughout the supply chain in our business areas and identified and evaluated potential human rights issues that should be prioritized by the Morinaga Milk Group.
+Since FY 2022, the Morinaga Milk Group has been conducting human rights due diligence activities to identify the risks of human rights violations associated with business activities and take preventive and mitigating measures in order to advance the initiatives for respecting human rights stipulated in the Morinaga Milk Group Human Rights Policy.

 Picture of Human Rights Due Diligence